520 Park Avenue: Amenities

 The building includes an outside garden, private movie theater, children's playroom, swimming pool, wine cellars and a bi-level fitness center.
 The building offers more than 15,000 sqft of amenities and amenity spaces for residents.

 History

 The developers had been planning a building since 2006, but were delayed by difficulties vacating the previous commercial building on the site.
 Plans for the building were first announced in December 2012, with the selection of Robert A.M.
 Stern Architects.
 Shortly after, the developers purchased 70,000 sqft of air rights from the neighboring Christ Church United Methodist and Grolier Club for over $40 million.
-The building's design was officially unveiled in March 2014 and was completed in 2018.
+The design was officially unveiled in March 2014, and the building was completed in 2018.
+The last penthouse unit was sold in 2024.

 Notable residents

 Residents who have purchased units include: